tc39/proposal-temporal/docs/cookbook.md

 ### Unit-constrained duration between now and a past/future zoned event

-Map two Temporal.Absolute instances into an ascending/descending order indicator and a Temporal.Duration instance representing the duration between the two instants without using units coarser than specified (e.g., for presenting a meaningful countdown with vs. without using months or days).
+Take the difference between two Temporal.Absolute instances as a Temporal.Duration instance (positive or negative), representing the duration between the two instants without using units coarser than specified (e.g., for presenting a meaningful countdown with vs. without using months or days).

 ```javascript
 {{cookbook/getElapsedDurationSinceInstant.mjs}}